claudiainbytes/feedreader-jasmine-testing/README.md

 - Implement error handling for undefined variables and out-of-bound array access.
 - When complete - all of your tests should pass.

+## Custom Features

+- Write a test that loops through each feed in the `allFeeds` object and ensures it has a valid URL.

 ## Testing Results

 ![alt Testing Results](https://github.com/claudiainbytes/feedreader-jasmine-testing/blob/master/about/screenshot.png)